bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/payment-verification.md

 This section introduces:

-* What the Bitmark payment flow look like
+* What the Bitmark payment flow looks like
 * How `bitmarkd` validates a transaction that requires a payment from the Bitcoin or Litecoin blockchain

 ## Overview

-When a user submits a new transaction to the Bitmark blockchain by RPC, `bitmarkd` will process it and return transaction details that includes payment information.
+When a user submits a new transaction to the Bitmark blockchain via RPC, `bitmarkd` will process it and return transaction details that include payment information.

-Someone needs to pay for the Bitmark transaction using either the Bitcoin or Litecoin blockchain, in accordance with the payment information.
+Someone then needs to pay for the Bitmark transaction using either the Bitcoin or Litecoin blockchain, in accordance with the payment information.
 This transaction must include the payment id returned by `bitmarkd` as part of the cryptocurrency transaction's `OP_RETURN` opcode.

 Once the Bitmark blockchain detects a payment transaction from either blockchain, it marks the target Bitmark transaction as verified and waits for miners to put it into a block.